 What A Heparin Drip Does

-Coumadin takes longer to kick in and get to a therapeutic level.
-Some patients are at such high risks for clots that they can’t wait for the Coumadin to kick in, so they need IV Heparin now.
-Like, right now.
+Some patients are at such high risks for developing more clots and thinning the blood so it can get around existing ones that they can’t wait for the Coumadin to kick in.
+They need the effects, like, now.
+Right now.

 How To Start a Heparin Drip

-So you’re taking care of your patient load and see an order to start a Heparin drip pop up.
-This is one of those stop what you’re doing and do this as soon as possible kind of things.
+So, let’s say you’re taking care of your patient load and see an order to start a Heparin drip pop up.
+This is one of those stop what you’re doing and do this ASAP kind of things.

 IV Heparin is Different Than Subcutaneous Heparin

-Please keep in mind that IV heparin is different than subcutaneous Heparin.
+Remember, IV heparin is different than subcutaneous heparin.
 Many patients have received subcutaneous Heparin in the past and assume it’s the same thing and has the same effect.
-It’s a much higher dose and it goes straight into their circulation.
+It’s a much higher dose and it goes straight into their blood stream, rather than first going into their subcutaneous tissue and then their blood stream.

 Setting the IV Heparin Rate